alabiibrahim/Road-accident-report/README.md

 1. What is the total number of casualties?
 2. What are the total casualties by accidents severities?
-3. Compute the percentage by casualties
+3. Compute the percentage by casualties.
 4. What road condition does accident mostly occurs?
-5. In What light condition does accident mostly occur?
+5. Accident occurs frequently in what light condition?
 6. What road type does accident mostly occurs?
 7. What area does accident mostly occurs?
 8. What weather condition does accident mostly occurs?